 Elexon's Code of Practice Two (COP2) applies to the metering of circuits with a rated capacity between 10MVA and 100MVA.
-Code of Practice One (COP1) applies to the metering of circuits with a rated capacity in excess of 100MVA.
-Instrument transformer selection and configuration shall be as defined within the relevant COP guidance for the circuit capacity of the proposed connection.
+It is anticipated that the rated circuit capacity of the connection to the WPD network, including the metering CB, will be in excess of 10MVA and for this reason the following instrument transformer specification corresponds with COP2.